ExpiredOnions/KMIDS-GFM-Future-Engineer-2025/README.md

 Our chassis was designed with a focus on weight and modularity.
 The goal is for our chassis to be a stable platform on which we can implement the steering geometry.

 **Layout**
 The layout of the chassis is made to fit the rear-mounted motors and front-mounted steering mechanism.
-Meanwhile, electronics and sensors are mounted in the centre for ease of wiring.
+Meanwhile, electronics and sensors are mounted in the center for ease of wiring.

 Our robot chassis was completely custom-designed and 3D printed using [esun PLA+](https://esun3dstore.com/products/pla-pro), which we found is easy to print with, offering a smoother texture while being lightweight and durable.
 The chassis was also designed with modularity in mind for additional future components and fixes, with reduced overhangs for printing ease.
 Apart from the main chassis, the drivetrain and steering modules are mounted on our 3D-printed detachable plates that can be fine-tuned during testing, other components, such as motor clamps, sensor brackets, are designed as independent printable components.